kristithrasher/Surfs_Up/README.md

 ## Deliverable 3
 ## Summary
-Analysis of the weather in Oahu for both June and December provided W. Avy with some solid statistical analysis—such as the mean, standard deviation, minimum, and maximum.
-The results were very close in temperature in June and December with only small difference in temperatures in June and December.
+The analysis of the Oahu, Hawaii weather for both June and December provided to W. Avy some solid statistical analysis—such as the mean, standard deviation, minimum, and maximum temperatures.
+The results were very similar for both June and December with only small difference in temperature degrees.
 The average temperature for both months were only 3 degrees different.
 It shows the consistency in weather throughout the year in Oahu.
-The temperature data provided shows that Oahu would be a great place to open a surf and shake shop.
+The analysis provided shows that a surf and shake shop business would be sustainable year round based on temperature.